 |More trails in the Sierra Nevada Mountains |

 Explore other destinations in Yosemite National Park and the rest of the range.

 |Yosemite National Park Campgrounds |

-There are 13 campgrounds with over 1,600 total sites spread throughout the park to facilitate your visit.
+Thirteen campgrounds with over 1,600 total sites are spread throughout the park to facilitate your visit.